aayushmishramechatronics/ocr-translator/README.md

 3. Marathi
 4. Telugu
 5. Hindi

-and many more!
-This feature helps bridge language barriers and ensures content is accessible to diverse users.
+and many more! this feature helps bridge language barriers and ensures content is accessible to diverse users.

 ✂️ Crop and 🖱️ Drag & Drop Support